 All students are required to maintain satisfactory academic progress to be eligible to remain enrolled at the College and eligible for institutional aid.
-Satisfactory academic progress is recorded by the Programs Manager in the student's database and computed on a cumulative basis every four weeks/monthly, on the first day of the following module, at any given midpoint, and the end of the program.
+Satisfactory academic progress is recorded by the Director of Student Services & Programs in the student's database and computed on a cumulative basis every four weeks/monthly, on the first day of the following module, at any given midpoint, and the end of the program.